Your expert guide to planning an awesome 2 week Yucatán itinerary

 How to get around Yucatán

 🚗 Realistically, any road trip is easiest achieved with a rental car.
 You’ll see the best things with the least amount of hassle.
-No drive is a long drive because Yucatán squeezes so much wonder into a relatively small area.
-Yucatán’s roads are safe to drive around – the state takes its safety very seriously, in fact it’s the safest state in all of Mexico.
+No drive is ever too long because Yucatán squeezes so much wonder into a relatively small area.

 While you are in cities such as Mérida, Progreso or Valladolid, you can walk, take an Uber, or make use of public transport and travel on the local buses.